 Depending on the rules of your retirement plan, if your former spouse owes child support or maintenance, you may be able to use the QDRO for those payments.
 Check with the plan’s administrator to find out whether you can include this in your QDRO.

-With Burnham Law by your side, you have the knowledge and skills needed to pursue the best possible outcome for your case.
+With Burnham Law by your side, you have the knowledge and skills needed to pursue the best possible outcome for your divorce case.
 For any delay or improper preparation in your QDRO, your rights could be negatively impacted.